Sagnik-Nandy/OrchAMP/README.md

 ## Multimodal Cell Atlas Building Using OrchAMP (Algorithm 1)

-Using the cleaned datasets, you can build a multimodal cell atlas as described in Section 3.2 of our paper by running the Jupyter notebook `tea_seq_atlas_building.ipynb` located in the `Codes` folder.
+Using the cleaned datasets, you can build a multimodal cell atlas as described in Section 3.2 of our paper by running the Jupyter notebook `tea_seq_atlas_building.ipynb` located in the `Code` folder.
 The OrchAMP atlas is compared with the atlas produced by the WNN-based integration technique of [Hao et al. (2021)](https://www.sciencedirect.com/science/article/pii/S0092867421005833).

 To compute the PCA embeddings required for the [WNN-based integration technique](https://www.sciencedirect.com/science/article/pii/S0092867421005833), run the notebook `tea_seq_atlas_building_wnn.ipynb`.

-To generate the UMAP plot shown in Figure 1 of our paper, execute the R script `tea_seq_atlas_plotting.R` found in the `Codes` folder.
+To generate the UMAP plot shown in Figure 1 of our paper, execute the R script `tea_seq_atlas_plotting.R` found in the `Code` folder.

 ## Querying Multimodal Atlas with New Cells (Algorithm 2)